GameDevNoOne/Rouge-Like/README.md

 I am not very good at keeping things clean.

 This is a solo project in which I will use tutorials and some of my own knowledge to try and create a Rouge-Like set in a cube universe.
+This repo will probably be privated once the game is close to completion to be able to earn money with this game.
+But until then...

 All the links for tutorials will be here:
  - How to use Unity with GitHub (https://youtu.be/qpXxcvS-g3g)